MPC88/MC_SVLoadouts/README.md

 1. Install BepInEx - https://docs.bepinex.dev/articles/user_guide/installation/index.html Stable version 5.4.21 x86.
 2. Run the game at least once to initialise BepInEx and quit.
+3. Download and install https://github.com/MPC88/MC_SVManageBP/releases 1.0.5 or later.
-3. Download latest mod release.
+4. Download latest mod release.
-4. Place MV_SVLoadouts.dll in .\SteamLibrary\steamapps\common\Star Valor\BepInEx\plugins\
+5. Place MV_SVLoadouts.dll in .\SteamLibrary\steamapps\common\Star Valor\BepInEx\plugins\

 Use
 ===
-New controls available on hanger tab when docked.
+New "Manage Loadouts" button available on hanger tab when docked.

-To save, enter a name for the loadout and click save.
-If you enter the name of an existing loadout, you will be asked to confirm you want to replace it.

-To load, select a previously saved loadout from the list and click load.
+"Respect rarity" will force check for/equipping of saved rarity or higher if checked.
+If not checked, first found equipment will be used.

+Auto crafting requires you know the blueprint to the rarity level of the a given item in a saved loadout.
+If "Respect rarity" is not checked, a T1 item will be crafted.

+Auto crafting of custom weapons requires that you save the blueprint BEFORE crafting a custom weapon which will then be saved in a loadout.
+A warning is given if the custom weapon has no associated blueprint.